A 10-Year-Old Migrant Girl Died In U.S. Custody & We Only Found Out 8 Months Later

 "The evidence is really clear that this is intentional," Underwood said during the testimony of acting Homeland Security Secretary Kevin McAleenan.
 "It's intentional.
 It's a policy choice being made on purpose by this administration, and it's cruel and inhumane."

-Last year, a 20-month-old toddler named Mariee Juárez died shortly after being released from a for-profit detention center in Dilley, TX.
+Last year, a 20-month-old toddler named Mariee Juárez died shortly after being released from a for-profit detention centre in Dilley, TX.
 Her mother Yazmin Juárez has sued the government for neglect.

 Advertisement